littensy/reflex/docs/docs/reference/reflex/create-selector.md

 #### Parameters

--   `dependencies` - An array of selectors, the results of which will be passed to the combiner.
+-   `...dependencies` - The selectors whose results will be passed to the combiner.
 -   `combiner` - A function that takes the results of the dependencies and returns a value.
+-   [`options`](#options-argument) - Optional settings to customize the behavior of the selector.

 #### Returns